Optimization of entanglement harvesting with arbitrary temporal profiles: the limit of second order perturbation theory: Entanglement Harvesting

 It is important to compare the SER defined above with the other standard quantifier for genuine harvested entanglement, the communication-mediated entanglement estimator (CMEE), introduced in~\cite{ericksonNew}.
-In essence, the SER is a more strict estimator of genuine entanglement harvesting than the CMEE, which only sets the non-local Hadamard terms ($H(\Lambda_\tc{a}^\pm,\Lambda_\tc{b}^{\pm})$) to zero, while keeping the local noise terms ($H(\Lambda_i^\pm,\Lambda_i^{\pm})$).
+In essence, the SER is a more strict estimator of genuine entanglement harvesting than the CMEE.
+Indeed, the CMEE only sets the non-local Hadamard terms ($H(\Lambda_\tc{a}^\pm,\Lambda_\tc{b}^{\pm})$) to zero, while keeping the local noise terms ($H(\Lambda_i^\pm,\Lambda_i^{\pm})$).
 For instance, when the detectors start their interaction in the ground state, this would be equivalent to keeping the term $-(W_\tc{aa}^{\sct{-+}} + W_\tc{bb}^{\sct{-+}})$ in Eq.~\eqref{eq:gamma-}, decreasing the overall value of the numerator in Eq.~\eqref{eq:SNR}.
 Moreover, the definition used in~\cite{ericksonNew}, relies on the specific form of the negativity in Eq.~\eqref{eq:negground}, which is only valid when the detectors' local noise is identical, and they are prepared in the ground state.
 On the other hand, the definition of the signalling-to-entanglement ratio $\Theta(\hat{\rho}_\tc{d})$ is valid for general initial states of the detectors, general interaction regions and general energy gaps.
+A detailed comparison between the SER and CMEE estimators in different cases will be presented in~\cite{SERCMEE}.